 Board Chair at Meridian Home Start

-The Chair of the Board plays a critical leadership role in ensuring effective governance and high standards of performance and accountability across the organisation.
+The Chair of the Board plays a critical leadership role in ensuring effective governance and high standards of performance and accountability across the organisation, leading and supporting the Board and the Executive Team in delivering Meridian Home Start’s mission.

 Role Description